-While the number of shingles presentations to EDs continued to decrease below baseline levels, the number of chickenpox presentations remained stable (Figure 18).
+The number of shingles presentations to EDs increased but remained below baseline levels.
+The number of chickenpox presentations remained stable (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks of 2022